jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 P: I want to be, come the revolution, I'm glad you're going to be on my side.
 Let's take this phone call.
 Hi, what's your first name?
 Where are you calling from?

-[Francis]: Oh, good morning, gentlemen.
+Francis: Oh, good morning, gentlemen.
 This is Francis from Edmonton.

 P: Hi, Francis.
 Go ahead.
 You're on the air with Aajonus Vonderplanitz.

 A: Hi, Francis.

-[Francis]: Hi, Aajonus.
+Francis: Hi, Aajonus.
 I'm hoping you can provide a piece of my puzzle here for me this morning, maybe.
 Like I'm in my early 60s and I've been suffering from arthritis all my life.
 The official diagnosis is anglionosis spondylitis, which has left me a bit crippled, right?

 A: Yes.

-[Francis]: I eat very good food, organic as much as possible.
+Francis: I eat very good food, organic as much as possible.
 I eat meat, only from animals that I personally met and my condition, I'm treating it strictly right now with herbs.
 I was on Celebrex, but I've been off Celebrex since last October and so far so good.
 But the pain is really starting to come back again and I'm just wondering if you can offer me anything with my diet that might help.

 A: Did you hear what I said about Crohn's earlier?

-[Francis]: Yes, I did.
+Francis: Yes, I did.
 I had Crohn's disease at one point.

 A: 85% of Crohn's comes from, I mean, 85% of arthritis comes from Crohn's because the body's-

-[Francis]: Yeah, but I had arthritis before I got the Crohn's.
+Francis: Yeah, but I had arthritis before I got the Crohn's.

 A: Well, maybe you think you did.
 You were diagnosed with Crohn's.

-[Francis]: Yes, I was.
+Francis: Yes, I was.
 A while back.

 A: However, your leaky gut may have gone on for far longer.
 It could have been when you were born.
 You didn't produce mucus properly from your intestines, so food was going to your joints at a very, very early age.
 So what that does is it starts breaking down the joints.
 Now those bacteria in there that are said, oh, these are bad arthritic bacteria, rheumatoid arthritis-type bacteria, those bacteria are there to digest that food.

-[Francis]: Right.
+Francis: Right.

 A: Of course, they're going to digest the cartilage along with it, little by little, but the body sends it to that cartilage because that cartilage is pretty resilient, not as resilient as our stomach lining.
 I mean, our stomach lining produces hydrochloric acid and can dissolve bone and hair, but it doesn't dissolve the stomach lining itself.
 So that's the most resilient tissue in the body.
 The second most resilient tissue is the cartilage.
 That's why the body sends the food there.
 That's probably why, you know, 85% for sure, that is why you got arthritis and rheumatism.
 Now I have a woman in Chicago who came to me three years ago in a wheelchair, left knee about three times its normal size, she had a hardball calcification, they always call it calcification, but it's mineralization because it's many minerals, not just calcium, hardball formation at her left elbow and her fingers and hands, everything was pretty contorted.
 So I put her on the diet three years ago, unable to handle anything but maybe a fork or a spoon to get it to her mouth slowly and not steadily.
 Now I just saw her two weeks ago and she's walking seven minutes.
 She went back to playing cards with her friends, you know, after six years of not playing cards.
 So she's back in shape.